natoriamilligan/app-deployment/README.md

 # Banksie App Deployment

 ## ❓ Overview
-In this project, I successfully deployed a multi-tier cloud-based banking app in AWS using S3, ECS, and RDS.
+In this project, I successfully deployed a multi-tier cloud-based banking app in AWS using S3, ECS, and RDS using the CLI and Github Actions.
+For more screenshots, click [here](./screenshots)

 ## 🧰 Tech
 ### Application